shubhamjha03563/Sudoku-game/README.md

 # Sudoku-solver -
-/* Skip if you know about sudiku rules */
+/* Skip if you know about sudoku rules */

   The Sudoku game involves a grid of 81 squares.
 The grid is divided into nine blocks, each containing nine squares.